pyriemann.transfer.MDWM

 distndarray, shape (n_matrices, n_classes)

-The distance to each centroid according to the metric.
+Distance to each centroid according to the metric.